IBM/automation-ibmcloud-infra-zos-dev/README.md

    SYSTEM   bin      dev      etc      global   lib      opt      rsusr    samples  tmp      u        usr      var IBMUSER : /u/ibmuser : >
    ```

+#### Reset `ibmuser` password

+To connect with a 3270 terminal emulator, you must first reset the password for the `ibmuser` account using the following steps:

+1. Connect to the virtual server using `ssh`, using the instructions above.
+2. Run the following command: `tsocmd 'alu ibmuser password(<mypassword>) noexpire'`.
+Substitute `<mypassword>` with your actual password.
+3. This will change the password for the `ibmuser` account.
+  then you can go to that green screen and type tso ibmuser.
+It’ll ask for a password, so enter tsouser… one or two more [Enter]’s I think and it’ll say READY… then you can type ispf[Enter] and you’ll get to ISPF, which is the main “admin” interface

 ### Z Terminal Emulation

 You can also connect to the Z VSI instance using the [`tnz`](https://github.com/ibm/tnz) terminal emulator as a 3270 terminal interface.

+⚠️ Before you can use the terminal, you must reset the password for the `ibmuser` account using the instructions above.

-9. Follow the installation instructions located at https://github.com/ibm/tnz#installing
+1. Follow the installation instructions located at https://github.com/ibm/tnz#installing
-10. Add `zti` to your PATH using `export PATH=/home/devops/.local/bin:$PATH`
+2. Add `zti` to your PATH using `export PATH=/home/devops/.local/bin:$PATH`
-11. Start the terminal emulator using the `zti` command.
+3. Start the terminal emulator using the `zti` command.
-12. Once the 3270 terminal emulator is running, connect to the VSI using `GOTO <IP Address>`, replacing `<IP ADDRESS>` with your VSI's IP address.
+4. Once the 3270 terminal emulator is running, connect to the VSI using `GOTO <IP Address>`, replacing `<IP ADDRESS>` with your VSI's IP address.
 For example: `GOTO 10.10.0.4`.
+5. Log in using `tso ibmuser` and the password that you set in the previous step.

 ![3270 terminal emulator](./z-terminal.png)